salesforce/lwc-rfcs/text/0000-node-reactions.md

 For custom elements, when an element is inserted into the document either directly or indirectly, it is considered as connected.
 [Node.isConnected](https://dom.spec.whatwg.org/#dom-node-isconnected) offers the most reliable way to determine if a node is connected.

 ### Invariants
 1. A DOM element can be connected and disconnected from the DOM more than once.
-Every time the event happens, the qualifying hook should be invoked.
+Every time the event happens, the qualifying callback should be invoked.
 2. For a given element, more than one service can be registered to react to the same lifecycle event.
-In which case, each hook should be invoked in the order of registration(FIFO).
+In which case, each callback should be invoked in the order of registration(FIFO).
     2.1 Duplicate callbacks for the same event type, for the same element will be ignored.
 For example, if a service registers the same connectedCallback more than once for the same node, the callback is invoked only once.
 3. Callbacks are invoked synchronously.
 4. In case of an dom mutation affecting a subtree, nodes are processed in [preorder(or treeorder)](https://dom.spec.whatwg.org/#concept-tree-order).